 Because Charity is a Scrabble/Words With Friends nerd, I made a grad gift for her — this desk sign:

-Photo: Charity, with map of the universe as backdrop. of course.
+Photo: Charity, with map of the universe as backdrop … of course

 Having grit is one of the nicest compliments I could pay Charity.

-I’m so proud of my beautiful young friend who is taking that sharp corner; stepping out into the risky, scary, new; taking Jayson and Woody with her, and living forward as she continues to process her grief.
+I’m so proud of my beautiful young friend who is taking this sharp corner; stepping out into the risky, scary, new; taking Jayson and Woody with her, and living forward as she continues to process her grief.

 P.S.
 If you know someone who could use a dose of grit, please share, tweet, or pin!